HVML/PurC/README.md

 Purring Cat implements the parser, the interpreter, and some built-in JSON objects for HVML.
 It is mainly written in C/C++ language and provides bindings for Python.

-The parser of HVML is derived from [MyHTML](https://github.com/lexborisov/myhtml), which is licensed under LGPL 2.1.

 The source tree of Purring Cat contains the following modules:

 - `include/`: The global header files.